1977 National League Championship Series: Game 3

 Game 3 went down in Philadelphia baseball annals as "Black Friday."
 The Dodgers opened the scoring in the second off Larry Christenson when Dusty Baker doubled home Steve Garvey from first on a close play at the plate.
-The Phillies tried to claim Garvey never touched home plate, but to no avail.
+TV replays clearly showed Phillies' catcher Bob Boone had the plate blocked and Garvey never touched home on the play, but home plate umpire Harry Wendlestedt ruled safe.
 Steve Yeager followed with a single to score Baker to make it 2–0.
+Yeager tried to score when pitcher Burt Hooton doubled, but was gunned down at the plate.

 In the bottom of the second, with two outs and Richie Hebner on second and Bob Boone on first, Dodger starter Burt Hooton began to dispute a number of borderline ball/strike calls issued by home plate umpire Harry Wendelstedt.
 The normally unflappable Hooton's visible frustration aroused the displeasure of Philadelphia's infamous "boobird" fans, who took out their wrath upon their team's opponent.
 As the volume of more than 63,000 fans escalated, including derisive chants of "Hoot, Hoot, Hoot" in unison, the rattled Hooton uncharacteristically lost control of both his composure and his pitching.
 He walked Ted Sizemore to load the bases and then walked pitcher Larry Christenson, Bake McBride, and Larry Bowa in succession to force in three runs and give the Phillies a 3–2 lead.
 Dodger manager Tommy Lasorda then pulled Hooton in favor of Rick Rhoden, who induced Mike Schmidt into popping up to end the threat.

-While Rhoden and Doug Rau were busy shutting down the Phils, the Dodgers tied the game in the fourth on an RBI single by Baker.
+While Rhoden and Doug Rau were busy shutting down the Phils, the Dodgers tied the game in the fourth on a one-out RBI single by Baker.
+The Dodgers threatened for more when Rick Monday singled Baker to second, then both advanced on a wild pitch by Warren Brusstar.
+After Yeager was walked intentionally, Rhoden flied out to McBride in shallow right and McBride gunned down Baker at the plate attempting to score.
 The score stayed tied at 3–3 until the bottom of the eighth, setting up a wild finish.